 My top seaweed bakes I’ve tried and tested are:

-Kombu kelp seaweed sourdough bread
+- Dulse seaweed sourdough bread (as below)

-Kombu kelp seaweed sourdough bread
+- Kombu seaweed sourdough bread (as below)

 Seaweed bread recipe with dulse